eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 [ari]: https://en.wikipedia.org/wiki/Aripiprazole
 [adj]: https://en.wikipedia.org/wiki/Adjuvant

-I had to quit after a week because I had [Parkinsonian tremors][eps] (it turns out that fluvoxamine inhibits the [cytochrome][cyp3a4] that metabolizes aripiprazole so I was getting an effectively higher dose).
+I had to quit after a week because of [Parkinsonian tremors][eps] (it turns out that fluvoxamine inhibits the [cytochrome][cyp3a4] that metabolizes aripiprazole, so I was effectively getting a higher dose).
 But that was the most productive week I'd had in ages.
 Suddenly, after _years_ of burnout, I had the mental energy and motivation to _do things_.
 I resumed work on my [personal projects][gh].
 I stopped procrastinating.
 I was studying things that interest